BerkeleyLearnVerify/Scenic/docs/index.rst

 A Scenic program defines a distribution over *scenes*, configurations of physical objects and agents; sampling from this distribution yields concrete scenes which can be simulated to produce training or testing data.
 Scenic can also define (probabilistic) policies for dynamic agents, allowing modeling scenarios where agents take actions over time in response to the state of the world.

-Scenic was designed and implemented by Daniel J. Fremont, Edward Kim, Tommaso Dreossi, Shromona Ghosh, Xiangyu Yue, Alberto L. Sangiovanni-Vincentelli, and Sanjit A. Seshia.
+Scenic was designed and implemented by Daniel J. Fremont, Edward Kim, Tommaso Dreossi, Shromona Ghosh, Xiangyu Yue, Alberto L. Sangiovanni-Vincentelli, and Sanjit A. Seshia, with contributions from :doc:`many others <credits>`.
 For a description of the language and some of its applications, see `our journal paper <https://doi.org/10.1007/s10994-021-06120-5>`_, which extends `our PLDI 2019 paper <https://arxiv.org/abs/1809.09310>`_ on Scenic 1.x.
 Our :doc:`publications <publications>` page lists additional papers using Scenic.